 100 Community Place,3rd FloorCrownsville, MD 21032

 From the forested mountains of Garrett County to the shores of the Chesapeake Bay, Maryland has natural areas and scenic beauty rivaled by few states in the nation.
-You can play an important role in protecting Maryland's lands by agreeing to protect your land.
+You can play an important role in protecting Maryland's lands by agreeing to protect your land with a conservation easement.

 You can continue to live on the property, farm the property, and sell it or pass it on to whomever you wish.
-You are also eligible for significant tax benefits that can help keep the land in your family and help you save on income, property and estate taxes.
+You may be eligible for significant tax benefits that can help keep the land in your family and help you save on income, property, and estate taxes.

-You can protect your land through an agreement called a Deed of Conservation Easement.
-This is a legal agreement between a landowner and a land trust (like Maryland Environmental Trust), which restricts the future uses of the landowner's property.
-It applies to all future owners of the property.
-The agreement often limits such things as the amount of subdivision that is allowed on a property, or the number of houses that may be built.
+You can protect your land through a voluntary land protection agreement called a Deed of Conservation Easement.
+This is a legal agreement between a landowner and the Maryland Environmental Trust, which restricts the future uses of the landowner's property.
+It is recorded in the county land records and applies to all future owners of the property.
+The agreement often limits such things as the amount of subdivision allowed on a property, or the number of houses allowed on the property.
 It does not grant public access to a property unless that is what the landowner wants.
-Deeds of Conservation Easement are tailored to fit a landowner's individual situation.
-The landowner and the land trust work together to finalize the terms of the agreement.
+Deeds of Conservation Easement are tailored to fit a landowner's individual situation and the unique features of the property.
+The landowner and the Maryland Environmental Trust work together to finalize the terms of the agreement.

-You may also choose to work with us and a nonprofit land trust to protect your land.
+You may also choose to work with us and a nonprofit land trust to protect your land with a jointly held conservation easement.
 In this case Maryland Environemt Trust and the land trust work together to make sure your land is protected forever -- that the terms of the agreement are not broken.